 Whenever he would say something to her in his drunken state, she would retort with a hurtful or angry comment hoping he’d see how upset she was and pull back.
 But when you’re in a self-perpetuating machine like this, the cycle of give and take actually feeds into the negativity and dysfunction and gives it more power to continue existing.

-For instance right now, he’s out of the state which has broken almost all of his dependencies on the family, but he’s contemplating moving back now which is triggering a lot of the same fears in the family as when he lived up here previously.
+For instance, the last I heard he had left the state and broken almost all of his dependencies on the family, but was contemplating moving back which is triggering a lot of the same fears in the family as when he lived near them previously.

 My family is afraid that he’ll move back and ruin the more peaceful environment his leaving created.
 After he left, several members of my family changed.
 Some were depressed and now they aren’t.
 My mom was angry and scared all the time, and now she’s not.

 His absence created a wave of peace that rippled through the entire family.
 But if he moves back, and the family has not learned to honor their personal boundaries, the situation may end up reverting back to the way it was.
 He will act helpless and needy, and the family may give in to his needs.

 This may not happen too.
 For example, my mom is very adamant about him never returning to live with her, but some other member of the family may choose to put him up.
 Which means if he’s around, then he will probably attend family functions such as Thanksgiving and Christmas, causing a divide in the family.
 Some will attend, others won’t.

 It’s incredible how one person can change the entire dynamic of a family isn’t it?
 One person can be a vortex of misery, and their presence can shape the experience and emotions of so many people.